 Once we are pretty sure this guy isn’t straying off the path, we start to shoot video of as many moai as we can in our limited amount of time.
 We’ve already blown at least 15 of our precious 40 allotted minutes getting up the path and dealing with the Mr. Entitled.

 The 25 minutes fly by.
 The camera is blazing nearly non-stop.
 I’ve edited together shots from that run-and-gun photo shoot.
 Luckily my subjects stand stone still, but the wind continues to blow the camera around.

 Incidentally, the moai are not just heads.
 There are bodies below ground.
 Thor Heyerdahl of Kon-Tiki fame spent seven months on the island and excavated one of the moai at the quarry.
 Click here to see what current excavations look like.

-Click on this photo on the left to locate the largest moai ever carved and then it will be easier to see him in the video shots from the road.
-Look above the branches on the right and go straight up.
+Click on this photo below to locate the largest moai ever carved and then it will be easier to see him in the video shots from the road.
+Look above the branches in the right bottom corner and go straight up.
 He is carved into the lower face of the mountain just above where the grass ends.

 A little further to the right of him, there are blocks that have been outlined, probably for the birth of a new moai.
 And on the left, there are many places with squared off walls where moai were cut from the rock.
 This is a really magical place.